 – Take Pictures of the Accident Scene

 Once you are on your feet, or if a family member or friend is available, go back to the accident scene and take photographs.
 When taking pictures, make sure to include any landmarks, such as signs or buildings that will be easy to describe in each photo.
 Take photos of skid marks, damage to grass, trees, or shrubbery, and look for any car parts that still may be on the ground.
 Take a mixture of far away and up close photos in order to get every angle and direction.
-If you have retained Cantor Crane, we will send out our accident investigator to photograph the scene for you.
+If you have retained Cantor Injury Lawyers, we will send out our accident investigator to photograph the scene for you.

 – Photograph Damage to Your Motorcycle

 Similar to the accident scene, take photos of your damaged bike from every possible angle, both close up and far away.
 Any separate parts that came off your motorcycle should be photographed as well.
 These pictures can provide an enormous amount of evidence into what happened during the accident.
-If necessary, Cantor Crane will be happy to go to the impound yard in order to do this.
+If necessary, Cantor Injury Lawyers will be happy to go to the impound yard in order to do this.

 – Photograph Your Injuries

 Next, you should take pictures of any injuries incurred such as cuts, bruises, casts, or any other medical devices necessary for your recovery.
 If you are hospitalized, have someone photograph you in your room, showing various angles of equipment that you may be hooked up to.
-Cantor Crane will be more than happy to have one of our attorneys come out and meet with you in order to complete this task.
+Cantor Injury Lawyers will be more than happy to have one of our attorneys come out and meet with you in order to complete this task.
 Photographing these injuries every few days will provide a more detailed account of the extent of the injuries as a bruise often does not fully develop until several days later.

 – Maintain Records

 This is very important and should be done with grave detail.
 Keep records of missed time from work because if the other person is at fault, you will be entitled to recover a monetary amount for lost wages and reduced bonuses due to missed quota production numbers during your time off.
 You should keep not only your paycheck stubs, but also written records, which involves writing down the names of any and all company supervisors who can back up your claim of lost time at work due to your injuries.
 Additionally, keep a daily record of all pain and inconveniences that you are suffering as a result of the accident and the injuries.
-This information should be provided directly to your Cantor Crane attorney.
+This information should be provided directly to your Cantor Injury Lawyers team member.

 Overall, if you are involved in a motorcycle accident, there are a number of steps to take depending on the gravity of it.
 An attorney whose practice has a focus on motorcycle injuries is a perfect start to help you determine the complexity of the liability involved in these types of cases.
-Cantor Crane attorney has the knowledge and ability to help you resolve any issues successfully and in a timely manner!
+Cantor Injury Lawyers attorney has the knowledge and ability to help you resolve any issues successfully and in a timely manner!